 Here they are, after one extra update (early January, 2018):

 Not all is perfect, of course.
 GoDaddy stability has always been questionable.
-Earlier, I’ve encountered serious spikes in performance, with response times sometimes going from 8 to 30 seconds.
-However, there are days of stability, such as the ones pictured above.
+Just like in that February graph, sometimes the servers tend to hiccup and take 20 or 30 seconds to properly load.
+However, there are days of complete smooth sailing.

 Anti-Theft Protection Evaluation